ottokokstein/ottokokstein.github.io/src/subtitles.md

 ### 2. Generate `.wav` from `.mp4` using FFmpeg

-We will need a `.wav` sound file for later.
+You will also need a `.wav` sound file for later.
 You can generate it from the `.mp4` you just created using:

-`ffmpeg -i "input.mp4" -acodec pcm_s16le -ar 44100 -ac 2 output.wav`
+`ffmpeg -i "input.mp4" -acodec pcm_s16le -ar 44100 -ac 2 "output.wav"` (replace `input.mp4` with the name of your `.mp4` file)

+### 3. Convert `.srt` or `.txt` to `.ass` using FFmpeg

+Next, you will need to convert your subtitle file to an `.ass` file.
+Note that this subtitle file should already be filled and in accordance with the [SubRip file format](https://en.wikipedia.org/wiki/SubRip#Format).

+For an `.srt` file, the command will be `ffmpeg -i input.srt output.ass` (replace `input.srt` with the name of your `.srt` file)
+For an `.txt` file, the command will be `ffmpeg -i input.txt output.ass` (replace `input.txt` with the name of your `.txt` file)

+### 4. Optional: Configure `.ass` formatting

+The `.ass` subtitle format supports a wide range of customization.
+You can edit the subtitles directly in Notepad and preview them in the VLC Media Player.

+### 5. Burn `.ass` into `.mp4` using FFmpeg

+If your `.ass` subtitles are ready to be burned into your video, you can do so using this command:

+`ffmpeg -i "input.mp4" -i "subtitles.ass" -c:v libx264 -c:a aac -strict experimental -scodec mov_text "output.mp4"`